Jill Biden

-Jill Tracy Jacobs Biden (born June 3, 1951) is an American educator who served as the first lady of the United States from 2021 to 2025, as the second wife of Joe Biden, the 46th president of the United States.
-She was second lady of the United States from 2009 to 2017 when her husband was vice president.
-From 2009 to 2024 she was a professor of English at Northern Virginia Community College.
-She was the first wife of a president to hold a salaried job during the majority of her husband's tenure (Note: The "majority of" qualifier is due to Hillary Rodham Clinton, who was a United States senator during the last 17 days of her eight-year stint as First Lady.) and the first to carry on with her professional career outside the White House for the majority of her tenure as first lady.
+Jill Tracy Jacobs Biden (formerly Stevenson; born June 3, 1951) is an American educator who served as the first lady of the United States from 2021 to 2025, as the second wife of Joe Biden, the 46th president of the United States.
+She was the second lady of the United States from 2009 to 2017 when her husband was the vice president.
+From 2009 to 2024, she was a professor of English at Northern Virginia Community College.
+She was the first first lady to hold a salaried job during the majority of her husband's tenure (Note: The "majority of" qualifier is due to Hillary Rodham Clinton, who was a United States senator during the last 17 days of her eight-year stint as First Lady.) and the first to carry on with her professional career outside the White House for the majority of her tenure as first lady.

 Born in Hammonton, New Jersey, Jacobs grew up in Willow Grove, Pennsylvania.
 In 1977, she married Joe Biden, a widower, and became the stepmother of Beau and Hunter.
 Biden and her husband also have a daughter, Ashley Biden, born in 1981.
 Biden has a bachelor's degree in English from the University of Delaware and master's degrees in education and English from West Chester University and Villanova University.
 She returned to the University of Delaware and received a doctoral degree in education.
 She taught English and reading in high schools for thirteen years and instructed adolescents with emotional disabilities at a psychiatric hospital.
 Following this, she was an English and writing instructor for fifteen years at Delaware Technical & Community College.

 Biden is the founder of the Biden Breast Health Initiative non-profit organization, co-founder of the Book Buddies program, co-founder of the Biden Foundation, is active in Delaware Boots on the Ground, and with Michelle Obama is co-founder of Joining Forces.
-She has published a memoir and two children's books.
+She has published two memoirs and three children's books.